Intelligence: Social

 Social intelligence is the ability to understand the social cues and motivations of others and oneself in social situations.
 It is thought to be distinct from other types of intelligence, but has relations to emotional intelligence.
 Social intelligence has coincided with other studies that focus on how we make judgements of others, the accuracy with which we do so, and why people would be viewed as having positive or negative social character.
 There is debate as to whether or not these studies and social intelligence come from the same theories or if there is a distinction between them, and they are generally thought to be of two different schools of thought.

 Moral

 Moral intelligence is the capacity to understand right from wrong and to behave based on the value that is believed to be right.
-It is considered a distinct form of intelligence, independent to both emotional and cognitive intelligence.
+It is considered a distinct form of intelligence, independent of both emotional and cognitive intelligence.